younata/coz-e/src/build_log/chapter_4.md

 ## Instrument Panel

 The Instrument Panel is roughly the same size as the F-22 bulkhead.
-And it's current state is also foam pieces, and I'm currently working to cut out more pieces of the instrument panel.
+It's current state is also foam pieces, waiting to be epoxied together and then glassed.

+## Landing Gear Bulkheads

+Not yet started.

+## Firewall

+Not yet started.